a57322/streams/README.md

 # Acknowledgements
 I have to thank:
 - [pshanmu3](https://github.com/pshanmu3) for inspiring me to do this repo
 - [streamlink's developpers](https://github.com/streamlink) for helping me to implement some platforms.
+- [azgaresncf](https://github.com/azgaresncf) is The Official Owner

 # Note
 You can watch all of the converted channels with this link: